matasm0/pw/README.md

 config file to any desired location~~ NOT YET IMPLEMENTED

-If the program cannot locate a password file, it will assume you are a new user, and will prompt you to create a password. ==THIS IS YOUR MASTER PASSWORD.
-Do not forget it or you will permanently lose access to your passwords.==
+If the program cannot locate a password file, it will assume you are a new user, and will prompt you to create a password. **THIS IS YOUR MASTER PASSWORD.
+Do not forget it or you will permanently lose access to your passwords.**

 Once completed and from that point onwards, the program will display a menu with several options.
 Inputting 'quit' at any point will take you back